 Tools to address this includes traditional CPK analysis, also found in Statistical Process Control.
 But in WATS it assumes you start the analysis at a higher level than measurement analytics.

 WATS also help expose several waste elements of Fixed Costs, in two primary ways.
-The first is that the manufacturing support and management staff has the necessary data available to make effective decisions faster.
+The first is that the manufacturing support and management staff have the necessary data to make effective decisions faster.
 They no longer have to perform as many tedious, manual exercises to get to the root of a problem.
-The second component is that by reducing the amount of retesting you do, you free up bandwidth of your existing test systems.
+The second component is that you free up the bandwidth of your existing test systems by reducing the amount of retesting you do.
 So, as you scale up your volumes of units sold, you can delay investments in additional test systems.

 At a minimum, you can then expect an improvement in your Gross Profit Margin expressed as a percentage of revenue.
-As costs goes down.
-It is also then plausible to expect that the total Gross Profit also will increase.
+As costs go down.
+It is also then plausible to expect that the total Gross Profit from manufacturing also will increase.

 Sales and Marketing

 Remember that Warranty Claims is a part of the Sales and Marketing cost center.